rsksmart/rsk-powhsm/docs/attestation.md

 ---------------------------------------------------------------------------------------
 ```

-and verify that the reported custom CA and UI and Signer hashes match the expected values.
+and verify that the reported UI and Signer application hashes match the expected value.
+Additionally, the user should check that each additional reported value corresponds with an expected or reasonable value (e.g., verify that the UD value corresponds to an RSK block header hash that was mined on or after the time of setup/update; or that in the case of an update, the public keys correspond to those of the powPeg member and have not been altered from the values obtained at setup).